Z-Bolt/Upgrade-Reinforced-Extruder/README.md

-# Small upgrade of the extruder.
+# Improvement of the Z-Bolt extruder.

 This version of extruder is reinforced by aluminium parts.
 Also extruder is redesined for 8mm brass extruder drive gear (Photo 1-75mm-Brass-Extruderl-Drive-Gear.jpg).